Show navigation Hide navigation

 Since the foundation of the school rugby has been the main sport for boys.
 There are several teams in the school ranging from first to sixth year.
 Sligo Grammar School is renowned in Connacht as a strong team historically and this has continued in recent seasons with the school enjoying great success.
 In both 2010 and 2014 the Seniors won the Connacht Schools Cup!

-The weekly weight and strength and conditioning sessions have proved very popular and successful for our senior squad.
+The rugby players have weight training twice a week as well as strength and conditioning sessions and both have proved very popular and successful for our senior squad.

 Our rugby pitch was revamped in 2013 and is in great condition despite the rain!
 With such fantastic new sporting facilities we expect our sports teams to do us proud in the hunt for silver-ware!

 What a great year for rugby in SGS!
 Not only did our U14, Junior and Senior Boys Teams bring home Connacht League Cups but our Senior Boys won the Connacht Schools Cup for the second year running.
 We also had a great run with our Senior Girls Rugby Team this year.
 Well done to all our Rugby players and here’s to 2024!!

 U14 CONNACHT LEAGUE CHAMPIONS